kheller18/data-structures-algorithms/questions/SQL.md

     + The SQL Join clause is used to combine records (rows) from two or more tables in a SQL database based on a related column between the two.
       ![join](../images/sql/join.png)
     + There are four different types of JOINs in SQL:
-      + (INNER) JOIN: Retrieves records that have matching values in both tables involved in the join.
+      + `(INNER) JOIN`: Retrieves records that have matching values in both tables involved in the join.
 This is the widely used join for queries.
         ```
         SELECT *
         FROM Table_A